-- 308. Latin American Culture and Communication for Business.
+- 208. Latin American Culture and Communication for Business.
 Credit 3 hours.
 This course is designed to provide business majors with skills necessary to communicate, navigate, and conduct business in Latin American nations. - 420.
 Latin American Business Environment.
 Credit 3 hours.
 Prerequisite: Senior standing or permission of the Department Head.
-This course examines the fundamental aspects of the relations between Latin American countries and the regional/international organizations and institutions that support the economic, social, and commercial development between the Americans. - 470.
+This course examines the fundamental aspects of the relations between Latin American countries and the regional/international organizations and institutions that support the economic, social, and commercial development between the American. - 470.
 Independent Study.
 Credit 3 hours.
-Prerequisites: Senior standing.
+Prerequisites: Junior standing.
 A course designed to provide students with the opportunity to explore any general business concentration area through a special project, assigned readings, or other types of work.
-Department of the independent study and monitor the student's and approve the proposal of the Independent study and monitor the student's progress. - 480.
+Department Head of the designated faculty will approve the proposal of the independent study and monitor the student's progress. - 480.
 General Business Internship.
 Credit 3 hours.
 Prerequisite: Senior standing.
 A course designed to provide students with the opportunity to earn credit by working in related jobs.
 Department Head or the designated faculty will review and approve the type of work to complete the internship course.
 A minimum of 300 hours of approved work is required.
-A Pass/Fail grade will be given.
+A Pass/Fail grade will be given. - 495.
+Special Topics in General Business.
+Credit 3 hours.
+Prerequisite: Junior Standing.
+This course is an approach to the examination of contemporary business issues.
+It provides students with the knowledge and skills necessary to navigate the global marketplace.